carlosmunoz/zanata-wiki/Zanata-Maven-Integration.md

-# Using the maven plugin for Zanata integration
+# Using the Maven plugin for Zanata integration

 # Introduction